FrameworkComputer/linux-docs/misc/audio-diagnostic/readme.md

 - Journal time window may include system-wide logs when user logs are empty
 - Some device names may be truncated in PipeWire listings
 - Bluetooth device detection relies on device naming patterns
++ Bluetooth battery levels require bluetoothctl and may not work with all devices
++ Some PipeWire versions may not expose all technical properties

 ## ❓ FAQ